 - Don’t lecture, a simple statement will get your point across better

-Setting Limits helps parents teach self-control and responsibility, show caring, and provide safe boundaries.
-It also provides youth with guidelines and teaches them the importance of following rules.
+Setting Limits helps parents teach self-control and responsibility, show empathy, and provide safe boundaries.
+It also teaches the importance of following rules.
 This is a two-step process:

 - Step 1: Setting Rules

 - Make sure your child understands your rules